 Activating this feature sets an absolute stop to your losses even if the market gaps, there will be no slippage.
 However, it is not available on all assets and comes with additional spread charges.
 It cannot be added to an existing position and once activated; it cannot be edited or removed.

 Plus500 presents a daily article on the recent market happenings and trading insights.
 There is no real-time updated market news.
+If you are looking for a broker that provides lots of market analysis to inspire your daily trading activity, then you may want to have a look at CM Trading.

 This section comprise of 10 videos and articles introducing new clients to CFD trading and how to trade CFDs with Plus500.
 It also includes lessons on trading options, rollover fees, trading alerts, slippage, etc.